-At half-terms the change over day will normally move to a Friday/Saturday arrive/depart, with the price being taken from the Tuesday before.
+At half-terms the change over day will normally move to a Friday/Saturday/Sunday arrive/depart.
 It will also always be adjusted to best include the holiday periods of Easter, Christmas and New Year.

 Bedrooms at Trevethan are located on the 1st and 2nd floors.
-On the 1st floor there are three spacious, glorious, bedrooms.
+On the 1st floor there are three spacious bedrooms.
 One is a huge twin room with dual aspect and views over the walled garden and to the beach.
 This room is well furnished with large wardrobe, chest of drawers, bedside lights and tables and a wash basin with light and shaver socket.
-A large room is next door with a very comfortable king-sized double (new for 2010) and super views of the beach.
+A large room is next door with a very comfortable king-sized bed and super views of the beach.
 Bedside tables and lamps, chair, chest of drawers and large wardrobe complete this room.

-The spacious master bedroom, with lovely antique furniture, has two three-foot beds fixed together with a six foot mattress on top to make a really comfortable super king size bed.
-There is a wardrobe, chest of drawers, bedside tables and lamps, sofa and chairs with acres of carpet - all making this a really special room with great views across the cliffs, the beach and the Atlantic Ocean.
-The spacious bathroom en-suite, which can also be accessed from the landing, comprises a bath, shower cubicle, wash basin, loo and airing cupboard.
+The spacious master bedroom, with antique furniture, has a really comfortable super king size bed and even a chaise longue.
+There is also a wardrobe, chest of drawers, bedside tables and lamps, sofa and chairs with acres of floor space - all making this a really special room with great views across the cliffs, the beach and the Atlantic Ocean.
+The spacious en-suite bathroom, which can also be accessed from the landing, comprises a bath, shower cubicle, wash basin, loo and airing cupboard.

 A further flight of quite steep stairs leads first to a good-sized twin room under the eaves with attractive beams exposed.
-This bedroom has new and comfortable single beds from autumn 2010.
+This bedroom has comfortable single beds.
 The window here looks out over the garden, to the beach and the sea.
 A chest of drawers, bedside tables, lamps, a wash basin and wardrobe make this a great room for adults or teenagers alike.
 A few more stairs to the top landing and you will find the three other bedrooms, the shower room and loo.

 The first room is a single, with hanging space, shelves, drawers, a bedside table and lamp.
 Adjacent to this is a walk-through room allowing you to reach the twin room at the far end of the house.
 The twin room has a chest of drawers, wardrobe, bedside tables and reading lamps, a cot and a lovely view up the hill.
 The “through room” has twin beds.
 On this floor there is also a shower room and a separate loo and hand basin.

-Two main bathrooms dominate Trevethan.
+There are two main bathrooms at Trevethan.
 The first can be found at the top of the main stairs, to the left.
 It has a large bath with hand-held shower over, basin and loo.
-Clothes washing facilities are also found here.
-On the 1st floor proper, the large and dramatic ensuite/family bathroom is found.
+Washing machine and tumble dryer are also found here.
+On the 1st floor proper, the large ensuite/family bathroom is found.
 It can be accessed both off the master bedroom and off the landing.
 It is huge, with an enormous window overlooking the garden down to the beach and sea.
 The floor is thickly carpeted, and the bath is large.
-Wicker baskets for your laundry are provided.

 Up on the top floor, there is a shower room, designed as a wet room.
 Next door is a separate cloakroom with loo and basin.
 On the ground floor, at the bottom of the main stairs, there is also a good-sized cloakroom with loo and basin.